jannemit/redpy/README.md

 5. You will be prompted with "Enter redshift:", input a positive number with or without a decimal

 6. The output will be a list of emission line filter locations

+ALTERNATIVE for Lixus OS or Mac OS (follow from above until step 3):

+3. input at the command line

+<code> python redshift_finder.py </code>

+or

+<code> python3 redshift_finder.py </code>

+depending on the version of python used

+4. You will be prompted with "Enter redshift:", input a positive number with or without a decimal

+5. The output will be a list of emission line filter locations